Stanford Multiple Sclerosis and Neuroimmunology Team

 Dr. Han is a Clinician-Scientist whose research focuses on identification of biomarkers and therapeutic targets in Multiple Sclerosis and demyelinating diseases.
 She utilizes Systems Biology approach such as proteomics and transcriptomics.
 She received her medical degree in Myanmar and completed Neurology residency at University of Washington in Seattle.
 She did a Translational Fellowship in Neuroimmunology at Stanford with Dr. Steinman.
 She joined the Neurology department and MS Center in 2009.

 Clinical Assistant Professor, Neurology & Neurological Sciences

 Director, MS/Clinical Neuroimmunology Fellowship Program

-Dr. Kipp specializes in the diagnosis and treatment of neuroimmunological disorders, particularly demyelinating conditions such as multiple sclerosis and neuromyelitis optica.
-He is interested in translational research connecting expert MS clinicians, world-renown immunology laboratories, and advanced neuroimaging techniques to identify markers of disease and treatment response.
-Dr. Kipp completed both a research fellowship at the Institute of Neurology, Queen Square, London, UK testing innovative MRI techniques to predict disability in MS patients and a clinical neuroimmunology fellowship at Stanford.
+Dr. Kipp specializes in the diagnosis and treatment of neuroimmunological disorders, particularly demyelinating conditions such as MS, NMO and MOGAD.
+His research interests include clinical trials and translational paradigms connecting the MS Clinic with Stanford's world-renown immunology laboratories.
+Dr. Kipp has a strong interest in medical education with formal roles in the preclerkship, clerkship, residency and fellowship curriculums and has been the recipient of numerous teaching awards.
+Dr. Kipp completed a clinical research fellowship at the Institute of Neurology, Queen Square, London, UK testing innovative MRI techniques to predict disability in MS patients and a clinical neuroimmunology fellowship at Stanford.
 He trained in neurology at the University of British Columbia, Vancouver, Canada and received his BSc and MD from the University of Western Ontario, London, Canada.